 What helps kids understand what they read?
 Being an active reader is key.
 That means focusing on the text, questioning it, and taking mental notes.
 You can work on these skills with your child at home.
-Use these seven tips to help improve your child’s
+Use these seven tips to help improve your child’s reading comprehension.

 When kids connect what they already know to what they read, it helps them focus.
 Show your child how to make connections when you read aloud.
 If a book mentions places you’ve been to with your child, talk about those memories.
 Then have your child give it a try.